fly-winder/multimodal_beamforming/README.md

-# Beamforming with Multimodal Feature Fusion
+# Sensing-Assisted High Reliable Communication: A Transformer-Based Beamforming Approach

 This repository contains the implementation of our research on multimodal learning-based beamforming.